an-sh/chat-service/README.md

 Is available online at [gitpages](http://an-sh.github.io/chat-service/0.7/).

-- `ServerMessages` class describes socket.io messages that are sent from the server to a client.
+- `ServerMessages` - class describes socket.io messages that are sent from the server to a client.

-- `UserCommands` class describes socket.io messages that a client sends to a server and receives reply as a socket.io ack.
+- `UserCommands` - class describes socket.io messages that a client sends to a server and receives reply as a socket.io ack.

-- `ChatService` class is the server constructor, describes options and customisation hooks.
+- `ChatService` - class is the package exported object and a service instance constructor, describes options.
 It also contains mixin methods for using server side API.

 Run `npm install -g codo` and `codo` to generate local documentation.